mikel-brostrom/boxmot/README.md

 * SOTA CLIP-ReID people and vehicle models available (August 2023)

-## Why using this tracking toolbox?
+## Why BOXMOT?

+Today's multi-object tracking options are heavily dependant on the computation capabilities of the underlaying hardware.
+BOXMOT provides a great variety of setup options that meet different hardware limitations: CPU only, low memory GPUs...
 Everything is designed with simplicity and flexibility in mind.
-We don't hyperfocus on results on a single dataset, we prioritize real-world results.
 If you don't get good tracking results on your custom dataset with the out-of-the-box tracker configurations, use the `examples/evolve.py` script for tracker hyperparameter tuning.

 ## Installation